igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 relevance to their current goal declines and are distracted by irrelevant information.
 Multitaskers actually become bad at multitasking, by multitasking.[^2]

-Multitasking students report to have more problems in their academic work.
+Multitasking students report to have more issues in their academic work.
-Students who browse Facebook and instant messaging while doing homework, on average achieve lower grades in school, 16% of media was combined, in 2005 26% of media was used together.
+Students who browse Facebook and instant messaging while doing homework, on average achieve lower grades in school.[^6] In 1999 16% of media consumption was combined, in 2005 26% of media was used together.
 This number must have skyrocketed since, with Generation Z and Y being its victims.[^7]

 [^1]: [Media multitaskers pay mental price](http://news.stanford.edu/news/2009/august24/multitask-research-study-082409.html)
 [^2]: [Multitaskers bad at multitasking](http://news.bbc.co.uk/2/hi/technology/8219212.stm)